ckiee/mastobooper/README.md

 `nix run github:ckiee/mastobooper`

 # license
-the badoop is from mastodon.
+the badoop is from mastodon. the nya sound is from [catcatnya.com](https://catcatnya.com/sounds/boop.ogg).

 https://unlicense.org/
 ```